What to plant, how to water and more

 Canary Island Date Palm

 One of our favorite palms to plant, the Canary Island Date Palm is an eye-catcher.
-It’s elegant upright growth patterns, long reaching fronds that extend out in all directions and unique crown have made it a focal point in many landscapes.
+It’s elegant upright growth patterns, long reaching fronds that extend out in all directions and unique crown has made it a focal point in many landscapes.
 Also known as the Pineapple Palm, the Canary Island Date Palm is extremely durable, cold hardy, and it loves the sun.
-Its wide fronds can be used for shade and it’s very clean and formal appearance has made it a top option for homeowners looking to add palm trees.
+The wide fronds can be used for shade and it’s very clean and formal appearance has made it a top option for homeowners looking to add palm trees.

 Moon Valley Nurseries is your one stop shop for all your landscape needs.
 Our experts have decades worth of experience and they will be able to assist you with any and all projects you may have.
 Click here to map a nursery near you.